- 1 What is Your Opinion?

 - Used as an egg replacer in eggless baking.

-- Used to make many desserts like Bhapa Doi.
+- To make many desserts like Bhapa Doi.

 - Rich source of calcium and phosphorus and thus beneficial for our teeth and bones.